May 8, 2020, © by Judith Allen Shone

 …especially if we are caregivers.
 Have we made plans if something makes it impossible for us to continue being caregivers?

-I tell the story of my fall in “Did You Hide the Cookies?” coming later in 2020.
+I tell the story of my fall in “Did You Hide the Cookies?” coming late summer of 2020.
 There, the story is used to reflect on ‘what if’ I had been permanently injured?
 I still ask, as a caregiver, what would I do?

 Falls Prevention copyright(c) 2020 Judith Allen Shone